gmm96/KDE-5-Template-Manager/README.md

 ## Usage

 It is quite easy to use this plugin.
-Just select the file you want to use as template, do right click and choose the option *Manage template(s)* -> *Create template...*.
+Just select the file you want to use as template, do right- click and choose the option *Manage template(s)* -> *Create template...*.
 Then enter the info asked by the dialogs that will appear and everything should be ok.
 Parameters name and icon are required, but comment is optional.

+You can also delete templates created with this tool.
+You just have to do right-click and select *Manage template(s)* -> *Remove existing template(s)*.
+Then, a windows will prompt with all the templates, where you can select as many as you want to remove.
+Finally, confirm, and they will be deleted.

+It is not recommended removing previous templates you kept in your disk before you first installed this plugin using the template eraser tool, as some bugs may appear and deletion may not work.

 ![Dolphin Service Menu](screenshots/1.png "Dolphin Service Menu")